-We expect to make additional deliveries to PGS in fiscal 2017 related to new build vessels and the re-equipping of existing vessels.
+We expect to make additional deliveries to PGS during the balance fiscal 2017 related to new build vessels and the re-equipping of existing vessels.
 We are also pursuing a number of opportunities in Asia for the equipping of hydrographic and geotechnical survey vessels.
 Some of these opportunities include products from both Seamap and Klein.